planetfederal/GeoGig/doc/manual/source/interaction/web-api.rst

 	::

-	   Returns all of the version information for your version of GeoGit.
+	   Returns all of the version information for your version of GeoGig.

 Plumbing Commands Supported
 -------------------------------------------------------